openequella/openequella.github.io/guides/SearchingUserGuide.md

 ### Searching terms boost
 When the results sort order is set to Relevance, and search terms are entered, the results display a relevance score.

-When calculating the relevance score in EQUELLA versions prior to 6.2, the item title was worth 1.5 times as much as content found anywhere else (metadata plus attachments).
+When calculating the relevance score in openEQUELLA versions prior to 6.2, the item title was worth 1.5 times as much as content found anywhere else (metadata plus attachments).
 Attachment content and metadata were grouped into the same field and were worth the same.
-From EQUELLA 6.2, these weights are adjustable, and in addition the attachment content is a separately configurable weight.
+From openEQUELLA 6.2, these weights are adjustable, and in addition the attachment content is a separately configurable weight.
 That is, title, metadata and attachment content can all be adjusted from being not searched at all to being 8 times more relevant.

 NOTE: Different indexed metadata nodes cannot be made more or less relevant; they are all worth the same.